 Heather Banuelos – Math

-Heather received her Bachelor of Arts in Elementary Education Certified Kindergarten through 8th grade from Boise State University.
+Heather received her Bachelor of Arts in Elementary Education Certified Kindergarten through 8th grade from Boise State Universityin 2011.
+She has since returned to Boise State and received a Masters or Arts in Education, Curriculum and Instruction with a Mathematics Consulting Teacher Endorsement as well as an additional endorsement in Math 5-9th grade.
+Heather is part of the Math Teacher Leader Network through the Boise State Regional Math Center where she works with area teachers to hone her craft with the goal of teaching her peers about the latest in mathematics instruction and best practices.
 Her teaching experience includes preschool as well as elementary and middle school students.
 Heather began her teaching career in her home running a preschool and broadened her experience working with preschool and school-age students at the YMCA, writing and implementing curriculum for various programs there.
-She has been working at Anser since 2011 as the Community Based Curriculum Director and Junior High Electives Coordinator and 4th-5th grade teacher.
-She is excited to be part of the JH teaching crew and to continue her teaching career here at Anser.
-Her biggest accomplishment is her family, husband Sal and two beautiful daughters Sydney and Olivia, who inspired and supported her in her return to college to finish her teaching degree late in life.
-She enjoys a busy life outside of Anser by keeping pace with her girls, a busy husband, a dog, and three chickens.
-Heather’s interests include camping, reading, cooking, sewing, and spending time with friends and family.
+She has been working at Anser since 2011, and her love of middle school students led her to her current position as the JH math teacher.
+Heather’s biggest accomplishment is her family; husband Sal, son Sal, daughter-in-law Kailey, grandchildren Eli and Presely and two beautiful daughters Sydney and Olivia, who continue to be the light of her life.
+She enjoys a busy life outside of Anser by keeping pace with her girls, a busy husband, 2 dogs and 2 cats.
+Heather’s interests include camping, crafting, reading, cooking, sewing, and spending time with friends and family.

 Abby Wirsching – Language Arts